History of Methane Regulation

 In 2009, the EPA published an Endangerment Finding, identifying the six GHG’s as public health threats and allowing the EPA to regulate GHG sources for the public welfare.
 These gases are: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
 These findings led to the EPA’s first GHG standards for vehicles (which excludes methane), set in 2010.

 In 2014, Colorado approved the nation’s first state-level energy sector-related regulations for methane emissions.
-Since then, a number of states have followed suit in moving to regulate this GHG pollutant, including: Pennsylvania, New Mexico, and Wyoming.
-Some states, like Texas, the Nation’s largest gas and oil producer, has been much slower to embrace change.
+Since then, a number of states followed suit in moving to regulate this GHG pollutant.
+With the latest Federal rules, every state is required to “embrace the change”.

-Organizations can prepare today to be ready for the establishment of new methane rules tomorrow.
+Organizations can continue to prepare today to be ready for methane rules of tomorrow.
 For many organizations, renting methane monitoring equipment presents significant advantages over purchasing, including: turn-key solutions, low or no maintenance, and access to technical support.
+And where you need technical consultants with boots on the ground, CleanAir is a phone call away.

 Further Reading